 Networks are used to transmit data over the world.
 There is a lot of network protocols in use.
 But most known and used protocols are IP, TCP, UDP.
-IP lives different flat but TCP and UDP tries to live same flat.
+IP lives different flat but TCP and UDP try to live the same flat.
 So they operate the same network layer but what is different between UDP and TCP.
 Why should I use TCP or not use?
-Same questions can be asked for UDP too.
+The same questions can be asked for UDP too.
 In this post, we will look at what is the same and different for these protocols.
 TCP stands for Transmission Control Protocol.
 UDP stands for User Datagram Protocol

 OSI Network Layer

 They both live the same Layer according to the OSI Reference Model.
 We call this layer as Transmission Layer.
 In this layer between sockets, data is transmitted.
 They have no difference in this side.

 UDP has a lean package structure.
 UDP provides just Source, Destination Port, Length, Checksum in its header part.

-TCP has more field in the package because TCP transmission has more steps and controls for package delivery.
-TCP has 12 header field.
+TCP has more fields in the package because TCP transmission has more steps and controls for package delivery.
+TCP has 12 header fields.

 TCP is absolutely more complex than UDP protocol.
 As we see in the upper side TCP have a lot of area for transmission-related mechanisms.
 For example, TCP provides the mechanism of a window which sets transmission buffer related memory.
 UDP has just checksum mechanism and packet counter which is sometimes not implemented.